iamkennethreyt/MERN-CRUD/README.md

 ## App Info

-The application can only be register an account, login, and change the password
+The application can only be add user, view the profile, edit the profile, and delete

 ### Note